-According to 2017 VCRP data, Polyaminopropyl Biguanide is being used in 147 cosmetic products, mostly leave-on product.
-The results of a concentration of use survey provided in 2017 indicate that Polyaminopropyl Biguanide is being used at concentrations up to 0.2 % in leave-on products and concentrations up to 0.1% in rinse-off products.
+According to 2019 VCRP data, Polyaminopropyl Biguanide is being used in 147 cosmetic products, mostly leave-on products.
+The results of a concentration of use survey provided in 2017 indicate that Polyaminopropyl Biguanide is being used at concentrations up to 0.2% in leave-on products (eye lotions), and use in baby lotions, oils, and creams (leave-on products) at concentrations up to 0.1% is also being reported.
+The highest maximum use concentration that is being reported for Polyaminopropyl Biguanide in rinse-off products is 0.1% in hair dyes and colors and in skin cleansing products.
+Polyaminopropyl Biguanide in reported to be used in aerosolized products according to VCRP data, but this type of use was not reported in the concentration of use survey.